reserve-protocol/protocol/docs/collateral.md

 Because it’s called at the beginning of many transactions, `refresh()` should never revert.
 If `refresh()` encounters a critical error, it should change the Collateral contract’s state so that `status()` becomes `DISABLED`.

+To prevent `refresh()` from reverting due to overflow or other numeric errors, the base collateral plugin [Fiat Collateral](../contracts/plugins/asset/FiatCollateral.sol) has a `tryPrice()` function that encapsulates both the oracle lookup as well as any subsequent math required.
+This function is always executed via a try-catch in `price()`/`lotPrice()`/`refresh()`.
+Extenders of this contract should not have to override any of these three functions, just `tryPrice()`.

 ### The `IFFY` status should be temporary.

 If a contract's `status()` has been `IFFY` on every call to `refresh()` for some (configured, finite) amount of time, then the status() should become `DISABLED`.